samatua1221-2896/3D_Print_Pen/JOURNAL.md

 Ok, I just finished writing up the code with a good amount of help from ChatGPT since I'm not super experienced in it but I do believe that I am now finished and now I'm going to be working on the README and the submission files, crossing fingers for a good result!

+# July 1, 2025 (2 hrs)

+Today I really just spent time working on the README file and doing the finishing touches on all of my CAD files and labeling.
+Hopefully the project looks good and I'm going on the submission now, so wish me luck!